BillJr99/Ursinus-CS173/_pages/Activities/activity-datatypes.md

       model: |
         <img src="../images/examples/helloworld_annotated.png" alt="Annotated Hello World Java program example">
       questions:
-        - What do you think the curly braces represent and enclose?
+        - What happens if you print an escape character?
+Does the backslash actually print?
   reflective_prompts:
     - What other kinds of data could you imagine a computer representing?